 What we did: Banned the use of samples of prescription and non-prescription drugs from all clinics and hospitals operated by the University of Michigan Health System.
 (These represent the vast majority of locations at which U-M Medical School faculty physicians and residents practice.)

 A system of vouchers for a limited list of medications was created to allow patients to receive free starter doses from the pharmacy of their choice.
 Only vouchers approved by the in-house formulary committee, for medications that have been identified as "preferred" because of their efficacy and cost, may be given out.
 A provision was made for extremely limited use of samples in outpatient clinics, based on clinical-need applications from lead physicians and subject to tight security and an annual review.
 Only one such exception has been granted.
 For patients with financial hardship, the staff focused on switching to lower cost medications when possible and on qualifying patients for assistance programs when a high cost drug was necessary.

 Why we did it: Drug samples, while apparently convenient for patients, are accompanied by regulatory and security concerns, pose potential safety risks for patients, and encourage prescribing of high cost, non-preferred brand name medications.
 There are no free samples of generic medications, the lower cost medications that provide the best value.

 When we did it: September 2002

-What has been the result: Four years after the start of the program the University's clinics are still free of samples.
+What has been the result: Years after the start of the program the University's clinics are still free of samples.
 The thousands of medical students and residents that spent time in those clinics learned to practice without the influence of drug samples, encouraging them to prescribe higher cost brand name medications when a generic or lower cost brand would work as well.
 Very few vouchers for free starter doses of medications were used.
 Pharmaceutical companies requested approval for only a few vouchers.

 Note: In late 2006, the U-M Women's Hospital Birth Center banned sample bags of infant formula and related materials that had previously been given to new mothers.